 Part 1 - Colour

-Kevin Stubbs MSLL - Technical Manager at Llumarlite, asks the question that we should all know the answer to.
+Kevin Stubbs FSLL - Technical Manager at Llumarlite, asks the question that we should all know the answer to.

 What do I need from a light source?

 Many of us knew where we stood with existing lamps – Tungsten or Halogen at home and for display lighting.
 Fluorescent lamps in the office.
 Discharge lamps for factories, warehousing, and outdoor lighting.
 These had developed to a steady saturation point and we had grown with them, to understand what quality of light we should expect - How much energy they’d use?
 How often we’d have to clean or replace them? (although despite designing with a suitable maintenance factor, no-one did ever clean them, or ‘bulk’ replace them!).

 Colour Quality – this is measured in two ways.